The State of Work 2025

 The Implication

-Business hours have become interruption hours.
-With only 15 minutes of focus time between disruptions and chat activity doubling in frequency, sustained concentration is nearly impossible.
+With only 15 minutes of focus time between interruptions, sustained concentration is nearly impossible.
+This leaves professionals in a state of partial focus during business hours.

-1/3 of all meetings have 9+ attendees, while studies show meetings with fewer than 8 people are most productive.
+1/3 of all meetings have 9+ attendees, while studies show that fewer than 8 people is most productive.

 We're meeting frequently, multitasking throughout, and possibly including the wrong people.